ghmcadams/vscode-lintlens/README.md

   - Simple exporting of a config works
   - Exporting from a variable works
   - Finding rules through rest spread works
+  - rule option validation does not work when variables are used
   - Beyond that, parsing could be improved
   - Additionally, the language mode must match `javascript` or `javascriptreact`.
+- Rule option validation does not yet work for YAML config files